FSU Alumni Association

 Important Dates:

-• October 23, 2023 - Nominations open
+• November 22,2024 - Nominations open

-• January 22, 2024 - Nominations close
+• February 9, 2025 - Nominations close

-• Late January- February - Verification and review process
+• Late January-February - Verification and review process

-• Spring 2024 - Honorees are notified
+• Spring/Summer 2025 - Honorees are notified

-• Fall 2024 - Honorees are recognized during Homecoming
+• Fall 2025 - Honorees are recognized during Homecoming

 Process: A committee appointed by the Alumni Association National Board of Directors selects the recipients of the Circle of Gold.
 Each year’s recipients are notified upon approval of the Engagement Committee in Spring 2024.
 If a nominee is not selected in a particular year, they may be re-nominated in succeeding years.